amitkashyap01/mongodbdemo/important_notes.md

 Important:
+* By default, test DB is connected when we start mongo.
+* Default size of a document is 16MB, default chunk size is 64MB (can be set 1MB to 1GB), default size of oplog is 5% of free disk (for 64bit machine, it is 192MB)

+* Maximum number of 64 indexes are possible on a collection.
+Maximum size of key size is 1MB.

+* In $type, we can provide either string or integer value of BSON type.
+Here, to search for a field containing null, provides it's integer equivalent BSON type i.e. 10. for example, db.hello.find({c: {$type: 10}});

+* MongoDB stores system information in collections that use the "<database>.system.*" namespace, which MongoDB reserves for internal use.
+Do not create collections that begin with system.

 - _id field of a document is immutable.
 That means it cannot be updated/replaced using MongoDB query.
 - As of MongoDB 4.0, journaling cannot be disabled for replica set members. https://docs.mongodb.com/manual/core/journaling/